 Student Travel Awards

 Student Travel Awards are available through CoSM's Stem Education Fund for STEM majors in the College of Science & Mathematics.
 These awards provide up to $500 for students from the College of Science and Mathematics who are presenting a research paper or poster at a meeting.
 Further information and an application form can be downloaded here.

 Undergraduate Research Programs

 If you are interested in gaining research experience, ask your faculty mentor for advice or check out your department's webpage to learn about each faculty member's area of expertise, and to discover research opportunities within your department.
 If you are interested in a particular research area, talk with your professors about the possibility of finding research opportunities during the academic year and during the summer.
 VSU also has the Blazer Summer Research Institute, a competitive summer program for students to work with faculty on research projects.

-Some student researchers have even been recognized by being published in a refereed journal along with their faculty sponsor, and all students have the opportunity to showcase their research, scholarship, and creative activities to the VSU community at the Undergraduate Research Symposium.
+VSU student researchers have even been recognized by being co-authors with their faculty mentors in peer-reviewed journals, and all students have the opportunity to showcase their research, scholarship, and creative activities to the VSU community at the Undergraduate Research Symposium.
 This event has grown tremendously and has proven popular with students and faculty.
 Cash prizes are awarded to student researchers selected by the judging committee.